 Direct effects to SONCC coho individuals within the Harbor at the time of dredging and placement of material at Whaler Island may include effects from water quality, turbidity, sedimentation of eelgrass rearing areas within the Harbor, the potential for resuspension of contaminants in the dredged sediment, and disturbance from underwater noise from vessel and dredge operations.
-Direct effects to SONCC coho individuals within the open-ocean disposal sites at the time of disposal activities at HOODS and may include effects from turbidity, the potential for resuspension of contaminants in the dredged sediment, and disturbance from underwater noise from vessel and disposal operations.
+Direct effects to SONCC coho individuals within the open-ocean disposal sites at the time of disposal activities at HOODS and may include effects from turbidity, the potential for resuspension of contaminants in the dredged sediment, and disturbance in the dredged sediment, and disturbance from underwater noise from turbidity.